History of rail transport in Ireland: Midland Great Western Railway

-The Railway was first incorporated in 1845.
+The Midland Great Western Railway (MGWR) was incorporated in 1845 to build a line parallel to the Royal Canal between Dublin and Longford.
+They would branch off this line to complete a main line to Galway, and would expand their network in the following years to span an area between Dublin, Clifden and Sligo.

 Both the Ballinrobe and Claremorris Railway 19 km (12 mi), opened 1892 and the Loughrea and Attymon Light Railway 14 km (9 mi), opened 1890 were worked by the Midland Great Western.

 Northern Counties Committee

 The Northern Counties Committee (Midland Railway) was an amalgamation of the Midland Railway with the Belfast and Northern Counties Railway which was formed on 1 July 1903.

 Additionally, the Carrickfergus Harbour Junction Light Railway 2 km (1 mi); was incorporated in 1882, opening in 1887 and was worked by the Northern Counties Committee.